EarthCubeInGeo/resen/docs/usage.rst

 Remove a Bucket
 ---------------
+**WARNING**: This will permanently delete the bucket.
+Any work that was not saved in a mounted storage directory or downloaded from the bucket will be **permanently lost**.

 The user can delete a bucket with the following command::

     [resen] >>> remove amber

-A bucket that is running needs to be stopped before removed.
+A bucket that is running needs to be stopped before being removed.
-WARNING: This will permanently delete the bucket.
-Any work that was not saved in a mounted storage directory will be lost.